top of page

 Dryad

-In Eastern Mysticism, Yin and Yang are forces that form everything that exist.
+Not as two warring halves, but as a singular, flowing river of complementary forces that give birth to all existence.
 Yin is the primordial spirit from which life sprang, the feminine—the soul and inspiration behind all action.
 And yang is the action, the fire for life, the masculine.
 If Yin is breath, then yang is the act of breathing—each dependent on the other to complete the circle or cycle.
-Opposites and all relative variations are included in the spectra of Yin and Yang, including dark and light, cold and hot, water and fire, and to some degree female and male, which manifest as iterations of Yin and Yang.
+Like the ebb and flow of the ocean tide, Yin and Yang are not separate but inseparable, with each containing a seed of the other.

 Rhiza: